-For instance, 32% of teachers utilize digital tools for planning and managing learner activities, yet only 17% extend encouragement for learners to independently choose digital tools for managing their own educational journey.
-Notably, this disparity is less pronounced in areas where direct learner involvement is imperative, such as promoting communication and collaboration among learners or facilitating content creation.
-In these domains, the divide between educators who involve learners directly and those who do not exhibits a marginal difference.
+For instance, 32% of the respondents reported using digital tools for planning and managing learner activities, but only 17% encouraged their students to make independent choices of digital tools for managing their own educational journeys.
+This disparity was less pronounced in areas where direct learner involvement was required, such as promoting communication and collaboration among learners or facilitating content creation.
+In these domains, the divide between educators who involved learners directly and those who did not was less pronounced.

 [Table 4 near here]

-Analysis of Teacher Interviews
+Analysis of Interviews with Educators

-Key components for learning in a digital environment
+Key components of learning in a digital environment

-The most important components for learning in a digital environment according to the teachers' answers are summarized in Table 5.
-The findings illuminate the multifaceted perspectives of educators concerning technological, pedagogical, and personal components essential for effective learning in the digital realm.
+Table 5 presents a summary of the key components of learning within a digital environment derived from the educators’ responses.
+The findings of the analysis illuminated their multifaceted perspectives on key technological, pedagogical, and personal components of effective learning in the digital realm.

-Technological proficiency stands out as a cornerstone, with unanimous agreement among teachers regarding the necessity for digital orientation.
-This entails mastery over tools, ensuring accessibility, and a prevalent emphasis on the availability and user-friendly nature of these tools.
-In the realm of pedagogical considerations, 70% of teachers underscored the heightened significance of group and cooperative learning in the digital landscape.
-Moreover, a noteworthy portion (50%) highlighted the crucial role of continuous feedback and reflection for optimal learning outcomes in a digital environment.
+Technological proficiency stood out as a cornerstone of effective learning, with unanimous agreement among the educators on the need for digital orientation.
+This orientation entails acquiring mastery over the tools and ensuring their accessibility, availability, and user-friendliness.
+From a pedagogical perspective, 70% of the educators underscored the heightened significance of group and cooperative learning within the digital landscape.
+Moreover, a considerable proportion (50%) emphasized the crucial role of continuous feedback and reflection for achieving optimal learning outcomes within a digital environment.

-Within the domain of personal components, a recurring theme in teachers' responses is the imperative of fostering curiosity and motivation for learning.
-Almost all teachers emphasized these intrinsic qualities as pivotal for learners navigating the digital terrain.
-Notably, a smaller cohort of educators (three teachers) accentuated the importance of instilling critical thinking skills and nurturing a sense of responsibility for managing one's learning journey, identifying these factors as key contributors to success in a digital learning environment.
+A recurring theme in the educators responses was the critical importance of fostering students’ curiosity and motivation for learning as personal attributes.
+Almost all the educators emphasized that these intrinsic qualities were essential for learners navigating the digital terrain.
+Notably, three educators highlighted the importance of instilling critical thinking skills and nurturing a sense of responsibility in students for managing their own learning journey, identifying these factors as key contributors to success within a digital learning environment.

 [Table 5 near here]